masonmcelvain/csc-305-news-aggregator/docs/visitor.md

 ## Implementation of Design
 The News Aggregator uses a visitor to generate article processors given the ANTLR parse tree of a config file to visit, known by ANTLR as a 'Source Context'.
-So, when the client accepts a `AggregatorAllProcessorsVisitor` (yikes, naming is hard) on a parse tree, they will get back a list of processors, one for each data source listed in the config file.
+So, when the client accepts a `AggregatorAllProcessorsVisitor` on a parse tree, they will get back a list of processors, one for each data source listed in the config file.
 ```java
 List<Processor> processors = parseTree.accept(aggregatorAllProcessorsVisitor);
 ```